-The tools and techniques for geological data collection are well developed.
-Most of these tools have been available for the past 20 years and have been widely used by the mining and civil engineering industries.
-Consequently, there does not appear to be any need for the development of new tools and techniques.
-The definition of what information to collect and the efficient use of the collected data are another matter.
-There is a fundamental need to collect good quality basic geological data in the form of regional and site lithological, structural and hydrogeological information, detailed core logs and photographs that can be interpreted by an engineering geologist at any time.
-Currently, there are few standards for data collection and the type and quantity of information gathered depends very much upon the personal opinions and preferences of the individuals or organisations carrying out the work.
-Disadvantages of this approach are that the reasons for collecting the data become unclear and it becomes difficult to maintain continuity when staff or organisational changes occur.
+The tools and techniques for geological data collection are well developed and have been widely used by the mining and civil engineering industries.
+The definition of what information to collect and the efficient use of the collected data is another matter.
+There is a fundamental need to collect good quality geological data in the form of original and site lithological, structural and hydrological information, detailed core logs and photographs that can be interpreted by an engineering geologist at any time.
+Currently, there are a few standards for data collection.
+The type and quality of information gathered depends very much upon the personal opinion and preferences of the individuals or organizations carrying out the work.
+Disadvantages of this approach are that the reasons for collecting the data become unclear and it becomes difficult to maintain continuity when staff or organizational changes occur.